Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Experimental Results

 \subsection{Set-up}

-We consider two sampling trajectories in $k$-space corresponding to the two practical approaches to CS-MRI: Cartesian sampling with random phase encodes and radial sampling.
-We also considered random sampling and found comparable results, with reconstruction improved for each algorithm, as expected from CS theory.
-Since this is not a practical sampling method we omit these results.
-In the first scheme, measurement trajectories are sampled from a variable density Cartesian grid and in the second we measure along radial lines uniformly spaced in angle.
-We show examples of these trajectories in Figure \ref{fig.masks}.
-We considered several subsampling rates for each trajectory, measuring 10\%, 20\%, 25\%, 30\%, and 35\% of $k$-space.
-As a performance measure we use the peak signal-to-noise ratio (PSNR) to the ground truth image, in addition to showing qualitative performance comparisons.

-For all images, we extract $6\times 6$ patches where each pixel defines the upper left corner of a patch and wrap around the image at the boundaries.
-For the synthetic data we learn complex-valued dictionaries, while for the MRI data we restrict the model to real-valued dictionaries.
+For all images, we extract $6\times 6$ patches where each pixel defines the upper left corner of a patch and wrap around the image at the boundaries; we investigate different patch sizes later to show that this is a reasonable size.
 We initialize $\x$ by zero-filling in $k$-space.
 We use a dictionary with $K=108$ initial dictionary elements, recalling that the final number of dictionary elements will be smaller due to the sparse BPFA prior.
-If $108$ is found to be too small, $K$ can be increased with the result being a slower inference algorithm.
-(In principle $K$ can be infinitely large.)
-We ran $1000$ iterations of the algorithm and show the results of the last iteration.
+If $108$ is found to be too small, $K$ can be increased with the result being a slower inference algorithm.\footnote{As discussed in Section \ref{sec.BPFA}, in theory $K$ can be infinitely large.} We ran $1000$ iterations and use the results of the last iteration.